 THIS ITINERARY IS FLEXIBLE AND MAY BE SUBJECT TO CHANGE AT ANY POINT DUE TO UNFORESEEN CIRCUMSTANCES.

 India and Mongolia offer both extraordinary opportunities and challenges.
 It is large, pulsing with energy and ever-changing drama, a feast for the senses.
 If you can appreciate the unexpected, you will quickly come to love it.

 To travel to Mongolia for tourism, business or studies you are required to have a valid passport.

 Passport holders of most countries, except the US, require a visa to visit Mongolia, but this is subject to change.
 Currently US and German passport holders, in particular, do not need a visa.
 Please confirm current requirements here: immigration.gov.mn/visa-free-countries-with-ordinary-passport.

 It is usually straightforward to obtain a 30 day Mongolian visa, with no additional documentation required.
-Occasionally you will need to have a letter of invitation or confirmation of itinerary, which we can provide.
-You may also be asked to provide the name and address of your host organisation, and contact details in Mongolia.
-Please use this information:
+Occasionally you will need to have a letter of invitation or confirmation of itinerary, and address of your host organization and contact details which we can provide.